binance/binance-spot-api-docs/fix-api.md

 ### News `<B>`

-When the server enters maintenance, a `News` message will be sent to clients **every 10 seconds for 10 minutes**.
+When the server enters maintenance, a `News` message will be sent to clients **every 10 seconds**, counting down to disconnection.
-After this period, clients will be logged out and their sessions will be closed.
+When the countdown ends, clients are logged out and their sessions are closed.

 Upon receiving this message, clients are expected to establish a new session and close the old one.